 Investment in high-yield securities: The Sub-Fund may invest in high-yield securities.
 Such securities are generally not exchange traded and, as a result, these instruments trade in a smaller secondary market than exchange-traded bonds.
 In addition, each Sub-Fund may invest in bonds of issuers that do not have publicly traded equity securities, making it more difficult to hedge the risks associated with such investments.
 High-yield securities that are below investment grade or unrated face ongoing uncertainties and exposure to adverse business, financial or economic conditions which could lead to the issuer's inability to meet timely interest and principal payments.
-The market values of certain of these low-rated and unrated debt securities tend to reflect individual corporate developments to a greater extent than do higher-rated securities, which react primarily to fluctuations in the general level of interest rates, and tend to be more sensitive to economic conditions than are higher-rated securities.
+The market values of certain of these low-rated and unrated debt securities, which react primarily to fluctuations in the general level of interest rates, and tend to be more sensitive to economic conditions than are higher-rated securities.
 Companies that issue such securities are often highly leveraged and may not have available to them more traditional methods of financing.
 It is possible that a major economic recession could disrupt severely the market for such securities and may have an adverse impact on the value of such securities.
 In addition, it is possible that any such economic downturn could adversely affect the ability of the issuers of such securities to repay principal and pay interest thereon and increase the incidence of default of such securities.

-22.16.
+22.17.
 Global exposure and expected level of leverage